ahoho/topics/README.md

-# Soup Nuts
+# Is Automated Topic Model Evaluation Broken?

+Code and data to run experiments

-A topic modeling package that aims to cover the entire preprocessing-estimation-analysis pipeline: it's soup to nuts.
+We introduce topic modeling package that aims to cover the entire preprocessing-estimation-analysis pipeline.

+The package is still a work in process.
+As of now, only preprocessing is handled by a unified CLI installed via `poetry` (see below).

+Other steps have different requirements; models and analyses are associated with different conda environments.
+Running hyperparameter sweeps is also dependent on SLURM.

+# Preprocessing

-For preprocessing, it relies on [spaCy](https://spacy.io/) to efficiently tokenize text, optionally merging together detected entities and other provided phrases (e.g. `New York` -> `New_York`).
-This addition has a big impact on topic readability.
+Preprocessing relies on [spaCy](https://spacy.io/) to efficiently tokenize text, optionally merging together detected entities and other provided phrases (e.g. `New York` -> `New_York`).
+This addition helps with topic readability.

 ## Installation